This resource explains how to manage expenses related to cancellations or delays of university-sponsored travel.

 - Depending on the specific airline rule, if a ticket has been exchanged or reissued to a fare of lesser value than the original ticket, the residual value may be either forfeited or exchanged for a second ticket.

-- For unused airline tickets purchased with a Stanford Travel Card, the expense end date in ERS must be extended until the expiration date per Fingate: Managing Travel Card (Tcard) Expense Dates.
+- For unused airline tickets purchased with a Stanford Travel Card, the expense end date in ERS must be extended until the expiration date per How to Manage Travel Card (TCard) Expense End Dates.
 The system will only allow a 2-year extension.
 For tickets with a longer term expiration, submit a support request notifying the Card Services team of this extension.

 - For unused airline tickets purchased with a personal card, advances will only be granted for personal financial hardship.